zeta1999/neo-mc/README.md

-= Neo Midnight Commander =
+# ━━ ⋱Neo⋱ Midnight Commander ━━

-Welcome to the Neo-MC project!
+Welcome to the ⋱Neo⋱-MC project!
 The goals of it are to:

 - make the hidden gem – mcedit – shine and grow to be able to compete with Vim and Emacs,
 - add a scripting language to mcedit and mc to make this possible,